Hexilee/unhtml/README.md

 #### Types

-This package support part kinds of type, the all kinds of type in the `reflect` package except `Ptr/Uintptr/Interface/Chan/Func`.
+This package supports part kinds of type, the all kinds of type in the `reflect` package except `Ptr/Uintptr/Interface/Chan/Func`.

-Follow fields are not supported and will cause `UnmarshalerItemKindError`.
+Follow fields are invalid and will cause `UnmarshalerItemKindError`.

 ```go
 type WrongFieldsStruct struct {